 It is important that the date and time be correct so that your files will have an accurate time stamp.
 If the computer doesn't have the right date or time, neither will your document when you insert a date or time.

 Don't leave this Date/Time dialog open while you work!
 In older versions of Windows, if you leave this dialog open, the documents you save and the folders that you create are time stamped with whatever date and time are displayed in the dialog, even if you have not clicked the Apply button!
-Win XP and Vista seem to have fixed this dangerous behavior but it is still a bad idea to leave a dialog open.
+These versions of Windows seem to have fixed this dangerous behavior but it is still a bad idea to leave a dialog open.

 If you are working in Windows Vista, Win7, or Win8, skip to the next set of steps.